cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/faq.md

 - The server blocked the scanner's IP address.
 This can happen if the scanner is hitting the server too fast or too many times in a short period.

 ## My scan failed but I don't know why.
 How can I find out what happened?
 Go to the scan details page, where you can find more information about any existing errors or warnings.
-Alternatively, go to the scans list, where you can find all the scans, with a tooltip next to failed scans providing a summary of errors and warnings.

 ## We tried out the DAST Scanner and it brought down our app.
 Basically, we DOS’d ourselves.
 Is there a less intrusive way to scan?
 We currently don't have the rate-limiting option open to customers.
 However, here are some suggestions: